-- The above example assumes that you are using the "CFDEMcoupling-Basic" version.
-If you use a different version, change the CFDEM_VERSION environment variable or modify other entries if necessary. - If you are using a different Aspherix® version, e.g. a bugfix release, you may need to change the CFDEM_ASX_INSTALL_DIR variable accordingly. - If you use c-shell, manipulate ~/.cshrc accordingly.
+- If you are using a different Aspherix® version, e.g. a bugfix release, you may need to change the CFDEM\ASX\INSTALL\DIR variable accordingly. - If you use c-shell, manipulate ~/.cshrc accordingly.

-Note: As a shortcut or as a blueprint you can use the sript load_CFDEMcoupling-<PACKAGE>-<VERSION>. sh located at the root of the zip archive.
+Note: As a shortcut or as a blueprint you can use the sript load\CFDEMcoupling-Premium-6.4.0. sh located at the root of the zip archive.